geokyr/algorithms-and-complexity/README.md

 # ntua-algorithms-and-complexity

-Analytic and Lab Assignments for the [Algorithms and Complexity](https://www.ece.ntua.gr/en/undergraduate/courses/3105) course, during the 7th semester of the School of Electrical and Computer Engineering at the National Technical University of Athens.
+Analytical and Lab Assignments for the [Algorithms and Complexity](https://www.ece.ntua.gr/en/undergraduate/courses/3105) course, during the 7th semester of the School of Electrical and Computer Engineering at the National Technical University of Athens.

 ## Analytical Assignments